Chocolate (2007 film): Plot

 The movie is set against the backdrop of St. Mary's Women's College.
 As per policy, one seat is reserved for a male student for the PG course, and it may be allotted at the discretion of the principal.
 Vanaja, a teacher in the Sociology Department, is trying to get the seat for her son, Shyam, who got nine suspensions and seven police cases in the college where he is studying.
 Principal Elena John gives the seat to Shyam, on the assurance of the teacher that she will take care of his son without causing any problems.

 Things were not going well for Shyam, the lone male pupil among 3,000 girl students.
-The group, which includes Ann, daughter of PTA President Mathews, Nandana, daughter of Bahuleyan and Susan, tries to smoke Shyam out.
+The group, which includes Ann, daughter of PTA President Mathews, Nandana, daughter of Bahuleyan, and their friend Susan tries to smoke Shyam out.
 A group led by their opponent, Preetha, is in favor of Shyam.
 Gradually, Shyam and Ann get closer but do not openly like each other.
 Meanwhile, a fashion designer named Ranjith, seeks Shyam's help to persuade Nandana to model at the Femina Show.
 Along with his friends Pappan and Ranjith, Shyam break up Ann's marriage proposal with Manuel Abraham.
 Knowing that Ranjith is in love with Nandana, Shyam brings his friends and Ranjith to college in the name of training children as part of the University Fest.
 Ann argues with Shyam over the breakup of her marriage proposal to Manuel.
 Meanwhile, Bahuleyan, who gets photos of Shyam and Nandana interacting closely, sends some goons to attack and warn Shyam, thinking that they are in love.
 But Shyam fights them and escapes.
 Shyam thinks that Ann assuming that sent the photos, and breakups with her.
 She angrily says that she did everything.
 Hearing this, Nandana also cuts her friendship with Ann.
 Bahuleyan gets more photos and comes with a group of goons.
 Knowing this, Nandana goes to the hotel where Shyam is staying to inform Shyam.
 CI Antony and his team arrest Nandana and Shyam following an anonymous message that there is disorder in the hotel.
 Although they were released, the news comes in the yellow papers.
 Soon, Ann and Susan finds that it was Preetha who sent the photos and called the police, in order to avenge Shyam's betrayal.
 Marriage with Ranjith and Nandana is decided.
 The film ends with the reunion between Ann and Shyam.